MrRo-bot/FEM1/README.md

 ## Overview

-Created my first newbie project on frontend mentor to improve my html+css skills and for building up my resume.
+Created project on Frontend Mentor to improve my html+css skills and for building up my resume.

 ### The challenge